osquera/MIA_SD/README.md

 ## Usage

-- Run the main script using the following command:
+- Run the main script /experiment.py using the following commands:
+    ```shell
+    python experiment.py --run_all
+    ```
+    from the repo source to run all experiments.
+Note however that the images used are not published and would, therefore have to be added for the script to run.
+An example of the Attack Model training is shown in /attack_model.ipynb.

+    If the experiments ran, they can be visualized with

+    ```shell
+    python experiment.py --plot --clip
+    ```

+    Note that this repo does not include the finetuning of the target model.